HyperJeanJean/TPW-TPI-Fixes/README.md

 ## Detailed list of changes

- - TPW now works on modern systems thanks to the inclusion of some missing font files (in the folder "data/tpwfnt").
-More info here: https://web.archive.org/web/20200628063012/https://www.adamhearn.co.uk/games/themeparkworld/tpwwin2kfix.html
+ - Fonts needed for both game have been extracted from their respective fonts.wad archive.
+TPW wouldn't work without them and TPI would work, but with a fallback font instead (Arial I believe).
+More info here: https://web.archive.org/web/20200628063012/https://www.adamhearn.co.uk/games/themeparkworld/tpwwin2kfix.html (although the fix provided on this website did not include all the font files)

  - The text now correctly appears on the park gates and the rides.
 To fix that, usp10.dll was renamed to usp11.dll as Windows seems to prefer using its own non-working version of usp10.dll